Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 Describe exactly how a user will use the project.
 Make it a story.

 **Response:**
-`Rahul, an electronics student, wants to verify how a 4-bit ripple carry adder behaves across all input combinations.
+`Rahul, an electronics student, wants to verify how a 4-bit adder behaves across all input combinations.
 He opens Vivado, selects the "4-bit Adder" mode via a switch configuration on the Spartan-7 Boolean board, and programs the FPGA.
 The FPGA begins sweeping through input combinations and computing carry and sum outputs in hardware.
 On his laptop, Rahul runs the Python script, which opens a serial port and starts reading the streamed binary data.
 Within seconds, a matplotlib window appears, displaying clean square-wave waveforms for each input bit, the sum bits, and the carry-out — updating live as the FPGA cycles through inputs.
 Rahul can now visually confirm glitches, propagation behavior, and output correctness without needing an oscilloscope or external logic analyzer.`

 ---